CSUMB students learn the value of service learning abroad

 “For what are we born if not to aid one another?”

 Ernest Hemingway wrote those words in “For Whom the Bell Tolls,” a book set during the Spanish Civil War in the late 1930s.
 The words seem almost out of place in a novel that describes the horror of war – fought viciously in the regions surrounding the churches and cathedrals of León, Spain, which itself ended up occupied by nationalist forces led by General Francisco Franco.

 Today, León and those mountains are a much different place.
 The war has been over for several generations.
 Industries in the region, namely in mining and agriculture, have prospered and then withered.
 The mountain villages are now especially quiet.
 Many of the young people have left.
 Mostly the elderly remain.
 There are many stories to tell.
-These isolated places, surrounded by remnants of history dating from the Roman Empire to the Spanish Civil War, are the ideal setting for the CSUMB Ethnographic and Service Learning Summer Program.
+These isolated places, surrounded by remnants of history dating from the Roman Empire to the Spanish Civil War, are the ideal setting for the CSUMB Program.

 The program is marking its fifth year and more than 50 students have participated.
 It’s led by CSUMB Professor Juan José Gutiérrez in Social, Behavioral and Global Studies.
 Students in the program can choose a focus of ethnographic field training and service learning, or Spanish.

 Students who choose ethnographic field training and service learning develop skills in data collection and analysis, including mapping, observation, interviewing, and reporting about a population in their current location.
 Those who choose Spanish communicate interpersonally and interpretively with the local Spanish speaking population.
 They develop relationships and expand their studies of the Spanish language and Hispanic cultures.

 In short, get to know the neighborhood, serve the residents and learn everything you can.
 All in a four-week period.